 - 2 teaspoons freshly squeezed lemon juice

 - 2 teaspoons Worcestershire sauce

-- 1 teaspoon hot sauce (Secret Aardvark Habanero Hot Sauce or Tabasco)
+- 1 teaspoon hot sauce Secret Aardvark Habanero or Tabasco

-- Tear bread into pieces and put in food processor.
+Tear bread into pieces and put in food processor.
 Pulse to make bread crumbs.
-Transfer bread crumbs to a rimmed sheet pan, and wipe any straggler crumbs out of the food processor bowl.
+Reserve 1 cup bread crumbs for the crab and put the rest in a rimmed sheet pan, and wipe any straggler crumbs out of the food processor bowl.

-- Preheat oven to 425 degrees F. Heat until hot to the center, about 8 -10 minutes from refrigerated (6 - 8 minutes from room temperature).
+Preheat oven to 425°F. Bake crab cakes until hot in the center, about 8–10 minutes from refrigerated (6–8 minutes from room temperature).
 Serve with lemon wedges, tomatillo salsa, apple-fennel slaw or coleslaw.
 Or simply a handful of arugula.
 Enjoy!